KhamisiKibet/PySideExtn/pages/get_started.md

 </p>

-* That's it, you have placed a PySide2extn Widget into your Application.
+* That's it, you have placed a PySideExtn Widget into your Application.
 At present in the QtDesigner you will not see any image of the roundprogressbar but you can use the roundProgressBar inside the python code you write.
 Convert the `.ui`file to python file using the `pyside2-uic`and create a new file and write the following code to display the new made window.

   ```python
   import sys